Carnegie Caulfield Cycling Club: History

-Carnegie's track racing program become even more popular during the 1960s and 1970s with the Caulfield Cup on Wheels being the leading race for amateur cyclists in Melbourne, often being held on the same night as the Melbourne Cup on Wheels, an equivalent race for professional cyclists.
+Carnegie's track racing program became even more popular during the 1960s and 1970s with the Caulfield Cup on Wheels, becoming the leading race for amateur cyclists in Melbourne.
+The event was often held on the same night as the Melbourne Cup on Wheels, an equivalent race for professional cyclists.

 In 1984, Carnegie Amateurs Cycling Club merged with Brighton-South Caulfield Professional Cyclists Association to form Carnegie Caulfield Cycling Club.

-More recently, the club's summer criterium racing has become very popular, attracting some of the best riders in the World and is regularly covered in leading cycling publications including Cyclingnews.com.
-This success, however, did attract some unwanted attention in 2013.
+More recently, the club's summer criterium racing has increased in popularity, attracting some of the best riders in the world.
+Club racing is regularly covered in leading cycling publications.

 Racing

 The club hosts a range of races over the course of the year.
 In summer, criterium races are held on Sunday mornings at Glenvale Crescent and Tuesday evenings at Sandown Raceway.
 The club also holds track racing and training during summer.
 Over winter, the club runs longer road races east of Melbourne.